-Trump Endorses GOPer Who Vowed to ‘Round Up Criminal Illegals’ In His Pick-Up
+Trump Endorses GOPer Who Vowed to ‘Round Up Criminal Illegals’ in His Pickup

 That makes him far more popular than President Donald Trump, who earned an 80 percent approval rating from Republicans — and only about 7 percent from Democrats.
 And Deal is towering over institutions such as Congress and the state Legislature.

-In a sign of the competitive atmosphere that led Cagle to complain (in a secretly taped conversation later leaked by Kemp) that the primary had become a test of “who could be the craziest,” both runoff candidates ran to the right of Deal, which is probably why it took a while for the incumbent to back the man who served as Lieutenant Governor throughout his administration, and who is even from the same North Georgia town.
+In a sign of the competitive atmosphere that led Cagle to complain (in a secretly taped conversation later leaked by Kemp) that the primary had become a test of “who could be the craziest,” both runoff candidates ran to the right of Deal, which is probably why it took a while for the incumbent to back the man who served as lieutenant governor throughout his administration, and who is even from the same North Georgia town.
 It’s now anybody’s guess about the outcome, though Kemp has in a couple of recent polls finally caught up and perhaps moved past Cagle, who has been the front-runner from the get-go, receiving 39 percent in the May primary.
 The dueling endorsements occurred near the end of the early voting period, which began on July 2.
-And Cagle has his own wingnut street cred, with NRA president Oliver North campaigning on his behalf.
+And Cagle has his own wing-nut street cred, with NRA president Oliver North campaigning on his behalf.

 From a national perspective, Trump has aligned himself with a candidate who has earned enduring fame for his savagely right-wing campaign ads (the subtext of Cagle’s complaint about craziness).
 This ad just before the primary was an instant classic: